kojima-hi/PC_Setting/mac/README.md

 export BASH_SILENCE_DEPRECATION_WARNING=1
 ```

+- Update `Xcode` and `Command Line Tools for Xcode`
+  - Don't update through AppStore, it's too slow.
+Download it from official web page.
+Find article about it on web.

 ## Device
 ### HHKB
 #### On type mismatch (e.g. command button is pushed then backquote is printed) in combination with Karabiner-Elements with Japanese array keyboard